Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Introduction

 The rest of this paper is organized as follows.
-Section \ref{sec:System Model} presents the system model and channel estimation protocol for the RIS aided multi-user MIMO system.
-Section \ref{sec:ConventionalCS} investigates the common sparsity of the cascaded channels, and shows the drawbacks of the conventional CS-based techniques.
-Section \ref{sec:ProposedCS} studies the two-step procedure based multi-user joint channel estimator and Section \ref{sec:SolutionCS} provides its detail solution.
-Section \ref{sec:Pilotoptimization} studies the training reflection coefficient optimization method.
-Section \ref{sec:Simulation} provides simulation results to validate the effectiveness of the proposed scheme.
-Finally, Section \ref{sec:Conclusion} concludes the paper.
+Section \ref{sec:System Model} presents the system model and channel estimation protocol.
+Section \ref{sec:ConventionalCS} investigates the sparsity of the cascaded channel, and shows the drawbacks of the conventional techniques. {\mbox{Section}} \ref{sec:ProposedCS} studies the two-step multi-user joint channel {\mbox{estimation}} procedure and Section \ref{sec:SolutionCS} provides its detailed solution. {Section} \ref{sec:Pilotoptimization} studies the training reflection coefficient optimization method.
+Finally, Section \ref{sec:Simulation} provides simulation results and Section \ref{sec:Conclusion} concludes the paper.